tubaplayerdis/Nspire-UIKit/README.md

 Develop feature and test -> Repo code update -> Documentation Update -> Update Betas and Dev versions on Drive

-Updating Documentation for TextArea and Button/TButton events.
+Updating Documentation for TextArea and Button/TButton events, also adding pictures of what certian UIElemnents look like.

 After Updating Documnetation There Will be another Beta Release